Atifhasnain/GoOnline-Master/exampleSite/content/english/_index.md

     link: project
 about:
   enable: true
   title: About Us

-  description: We believe in creating new perception for better future & revolutionary era.
+  description: Far far away, behind the word mountains, far from the countries Vokalia
-               Accelerating more power to the innovative digital solutions.
-Learning, experimentation and innovation are the keys to providing the best available services to our clients
+    and Consonantia, there live the blind texts.
+Separated they live in Bookmarksgrove right at the coast of the Semantics
   content: Adapting market trends and sharping for future prospects, our core values are what drive us forward in every project we take up.
   image: images/wrapper-img.png